w4lll/aeroish-xfce4/config/README.md

-# Config Files
+# Configuration Files
-A config file provided for this theme/setup.
+A configuration file provided for this theme/setup.
 Picom config is optional, you can use it to match my setup animations.

 Tested on: Arch Linux with XFCE 4.20